youyanggu/covid19-forecast-hub-evaluation/README.md

 ### Data

-You also need to download the [COVID-19 Forecast Hub](https://github.com/reichlab/covid19-forecast-hub) data.
+You also need to download the [COVID-19 Forecast Hub](https://github.com/reichlab/covid19-forecast-hub) data, which contains the raw forecasts from each model.
 We recommend cloning the repository:
 ```
 git clone https://github.com/reichlab/covid19-forecast-hub.git
 ```